Key Takeaways

 When your body does not produce enough saliva to keep your mouth hydrated, it causes the mouth to dry up; that is what we call xerostomia.
 It is the saliva that keeps your mouth hydrated and moisturized; it does not let the food particles stay in the mouth, but wearing braces can cause bacteria to form in your mouth, which is extremely bad for your oral hygiene, causing less saliva production and dryness.

-Symptoms Of Dry Mouth
+What are the Symptoms Of Dry Mouth?

 If neglected and not taken care of, the symptoms of dry mouth with braces can turn into an ugly problem for your dental health.
 Some of the symptoms to watch out for are: